-In preparation for the testing, an Operating Load Analysis was obtained for EUBOILER encompassing a period of September 1, 2021, through August 31, 2022.
+In preparation for the testing, an Operating Load Analysis was obtained for EUBOILER encompassing a period of September 1, 2022, through September 5, 2023.
 Based on these four or more quarters of representative historical operating data, the first (i.e., normal) and second most frequently used load levels were determined to ensure the appropriate load levels were selected during the RATAs.
-During the Q3 Monitoring Plan and the Operating Load Analysis reviewed, Low and High are the most frequently used load levels, with both designated as the normal operating level.
-Therefore, the flow RATAs were performed at high and low loads.
+According to the Part 75 Monitoring Plan and the Operating Load Analysis reviewed, Low and High are the most frequently used load levels, with Low designated as the normal operating level and High as the second most frequently used (and designated 2nd normal load indicator) operating level.
+Therefore, the flow RATAs were performed at low and high loads.